samuel-js/api-design-trivia/README.md

 # The Trivia API Documentation

-The Trivia API is a full-stack application that allows users to play a trivia game wthere they can search for questions to answer, post new questions as well as delete the ones they don't like.
-The aplications backend is built in Python, JS, React and a Posgres databases whe the data is stored, accesed and edited by the application.
+The Trivia API is a full-stack application that allows users to play a trivia game wthere they can search for questions to answer, post new questions as well as delete questions.
+The aplications backend is built in Python, JS, React and a Postgres database where the data is stored, retrieved, edited and deleted by the application.

 ## Getting Started